igem-waterloo/wiki2018/src/markdown/Experiments.md

 2. The next morning re-inoculate from the overnight culture into M9 media with the appropriate antibiotics

 #Adjusting Cells to Light
-3. Once the cells have reached an OD of > 0.6 re-inoculate 100ul of culture into 35mL of M9 drop out media (-methionine)
-4. Place cells into the turbidostat with a stir bar
-5. Incubate at 35 degrees with stirring under green light for 3h
-NOTE: The intensity of green light should be the same intensity you want to use for the growth curve)
+*3. Once the cells have reached an OD of > 0.6 re-inoculate 100ul of culture into 35mL of M9 drop out media (-methionine) *4.
+Place cells into the turbidostat with a stir bar *5.
+Incubate at 35 degrees with stirring under green light for 3h *NOTE: The intensity of green light should be the same intensity you want to use for the growth curve)

 #Growth Rate Measurement
-6. After 3h of adjusting the cells to the green light begin taking OD 600 measurements every 20 min until the cells reach an OD of ~0.8
+*6. After 3h of adjusting the cells to the green light begin taking OD 600 measurements every 20 min until the cells reach an OD of ~0.8
-7. Plot the ln(OD 600 values) vs Time
+*7. Plot the ln(OD 600 values) vs Time
-8. Calculate the growth rate by taking the slope of the linear portion of the curve
+*8. Calculate the growth rate by taking the slope of the linear portion of the curve